Purpose now email book

 • Udemy can slice your profits even further.
 It's optional, but when you let Udemy market your courses (which sounds great), they can offer deep discounts, taking more out of that 37% you get to keep.

 • You can't build your brand.
 If building a visible brand matters to you, don't build on Udemy.
-You get 0 options for creating a course that looks and feels your own.
+You get zero options for creating a course that looks and feels your own.
 It will be identical to every other one on the platform.

 Udemy- Course snip